openresty/lua-nginx-module/README.markdown

 The Lua VM in the VM pool is used to execute Lua code in separate thread.

 The pool is global at Nginx worker level.
 And it is used to reuse Lua VMs between requests.

+**Warning:** Each worker thread uses a separate Lua VM and caches the Lua VM for reuse in subsequent operations.
+Configuring too many worker threads can result in consuming a lot of memory.

 [Back to TOC](#directives)